Cheap Animal Conservation Volunteer Programs

 With over 500 cheeky monkeys in care at any one time, this sanctuary always needs an extra pair of helping hands.
 Your participation will help to ensure they are all well fed, cared for and loved; and will help raise funds to maintain the place up to scratch for its gorgeous guests.
 This is an incredible option for those who go bananas for animals as you will get the chance to work hands on, under the guidance of experienced professionals, with the monkeys.
 At other times you will be helping to carry out all the back-stage tasks which really ensure the monkeys’ wellbeing.

 At the same time you will get to experience the amazing life in the African bush, and make friends you will remember forever – some furry and some a little less so.

 Find the full information about volunteering on animal conservation in South Africa here

-The volunteers of this project rotate to visit and work in different parts of the reserve, giving you the opportunity to try a hand at all the different tasks and activities whilst you are staying in South Africa.
+The wildlife volunteers of this animal conservation project rotate to visit and work in different parts of the reserve.
+So, you will have the opportunity to try a hand at all the different tasks and activities whilst you are staying in South Africa.

 Depending on the time of the year tasks may include, but not limited to:

 - And others according to the season and weather

 Skills required for wildlife & animal conservation volunteer programs

 For all projects: